Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 “Ask the master of the harvest to send out laborers for his harvest”

-“Carry no money bag, no sack, no sandals” (Lk 10:4): the only missionary's strength must be Christ.
-And, so that Christ may fill his life, the evangelizer must free himself of whatever is not Christ.
-Evangelic poverty is the great requisite and, at the same time, the most believable testimony the Apostle may offer while only this unselfishness can make us free.
+“Carry no money bag, no sack, no sandals” (Lk 10:4).
+The missionary’s only strength must be Christ Himself.
+And in order for Christ to fill one’s whole life, the evangelizer must be emptied of everything that is not Christ.
+Evangelical poverty is both the great requirement and the most credible testimony a missionary can give.
+Only such detachment makes us truly free.

-The missionary announces peace.
-He is a bearer of peace because Christ, is the “Prince of Peace”.
-This is why, “into whatever house you enter, first say, 'Peace to this household.'
-If a peaceful person lives there, your peace will rest on him; but if not, it will return to you” (Lk 10:5-6).
-Our world, our families, our personal ego, they all need Peace.
-This is why our mission is so urgent and exciting.
+The missionary proclaims peace.
+He is a bearer of peace because he brings Christ, the “Prince of Peace.”
+That is why Jesus instructs: “Into whatever house you enter, first say, 'Peace to this household.'
+If a peaceful person lives there, your peace will rest on him; but if not, it will return to you” (Lk 10:5–6).
+Our world, our families, and our very selves are in desperate need of peace.
+This is our mission—urgent and exhilarating.

 Thoughts on Today's Gospel